euronovate/ENMobileSDK-Android/ENPubSub/readme.md

 ```kotlin
 ENPubSub.getInstance().init()
 ```
 By this method you can init connection and start.
-If you set connectionParam will be called with this method.
+If you set connectionParam will be called by this method.

 **Connection Params**

-As we said before is necessary provide at module two value accessToken and Url, in certain case user must request these to another api, so we have made it available to you a function suspend where you can pass this class:
+As we said before is necessary provide at module two value **accessToken** and **Url**, in certain case user must request these to another api, so we have made it available to you a function suspended where you can pass this class:

 ```kotlin
 class ENPubSubConnectionParamConfig(